alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/aop-with-castlepart-3-the-first-interceptor.md

 [Part 1 â€“ The basic of interception](http://www.codewrecks.com/blog/index.php/2010/06/01/aop-with-castle-part-1/)
 [Part 2 â€“ Selecting Methods to intercept](http://www.codewrecks.com/blog/index.php/2010/06/08/aop-with-castle-part-2-selecting-methods-to-intercept/)

-Usually the very first interceptor you can build with an AOP framework is the â€œlogger Interceptorâ€, because it is simple and useful, especially when you expose some services with WPF. *Consider this scenario*: you expose some services with WPF, sometimes people tell you that your services have bugs or they encountered an exception, or they get wrong result, etc. In this situation you receive information like:
+Usually the very first interceptor you can build with an AOP framework is the *logger Interceptor*, because it is simple and useful, especially when you expose some services with WPF. *Consider this scenario*: you expose some services with WPF, sometimes people tell you that your services have bugs or they encountered an exception, or they get wrong result, etc. In this situation you receive information like:

-*â€œI got exception from your serviceâ€,* and no more details, so you need to spent time trying to understand what is happened.
+**I got exception from your service*,* and no more details, so you need to spent time trying to understand what is happened.

 Since this is probably the *most detailed* information you can have from the customer J, having a good log system is vital.
 You need to identify what is happened and you need to build a system to log: